Satellite Quantum Communications: Fundamental Bounds and Practical Security: Introduction

-We start with some basic geometric considerations (Sec.~\ref{subsecGEO}) and then we present general upper bounds based on free-space diffraction (\ref{diffsubsec}).
+The paper has two main parts.
+In the first part, we investigate the fundamental bounds for satellite quantum communications (Sec.~\ref{SECbounds} ).
+We start with some basic geometric considerations (Sec.~\ref{subsecGEO}) and then we present general upper bounds based on free-space diffraction (Sec.~\ref{diffsubsec}).
 We then increase the complexity of the description by introducing atmospheric extinction and setup inefficiencies (Sec.~\ref{atmextsubsec}).
 Next we describe the fading process induced by pointing errors and turbulence (Sec.~\ref{fadingsubsec}), followed by the corresponding expressions of the loss-limited upper bounds for key and entanglement distribution (Sec.~\ref{lossboundsubsec}).
-In our next generalization (Sec.~\ref{thermalsubsec}), we consider the effect of background thermal noise and derive more advanced thermal-loss upper and lower bounds for the key and entanglement distribution with the satellite.
-After we have established these optimal performances, we study the secret key rates that are achievable in satellite CV-QKD\ accounting for composable finite-size aspects, fading and orbital dynamics (Sec.~\ref{SECpractical}).
-We use these results to show how we can overcome the performances of a purely-ground quantum network (Sec.~\ref{satcompsec}).
+In our next generalization (Sec.~\ref{thermalsubsec}), we consider the effect of background thermal noise and derive more advanced thermal-loss upper and lower bounds for key and entanglement distribution with the satellite.

+Once we have established the ultimate performances, we then study the secret key rates that are achievable in satellite CV-QKD\ accounting for composable finite-size aspects, fading and orbital dynamics.
+This is the second part of the paper (Sec.~\ref{SECpractical}).
+We start with an overview of the problem (Sec.~\ref{SECqkd1}) and a discussion on the composable security at fixed transmissivity (Sec.~\ref{SECqkd2}).
+Then, we delve into the problem of free-space fading by discussing the use of pilots, post-selection, and a suitable defading technique (Sec.~\ref{SECqkd3}).
+Next we discuss how to perform parameter estimation and we provide the general forms of the composable key rates (Sec.~\ref{SECqkd4}).
+After important observations on the setup noise (Sec.~\ref{SECqkd5}), we analyze the performances of the key rates accounting for the orbital dynamics (Secs.~\ref{orbitalSEC} and~\ref{SECqkd7} ).
+Finally, we show how the satellite-based key rates can overcome the performance of a chain of quantum repeaters on the ground (Sec.~\ref{satcompsec}).
+Sec.~\ref{SECconclusions} is for conclusions.